-Flax seeds are one of the most versatile seeds we have.
-Today, you see them in oatmeal bowls, acai bowls, smoothies, and other foods, but before this, they were mostly used for creating textiles.
-Now that more and more people are becoming more health-conscious and aware of the food they consume, flax seeds have grown in popularity.
-This is no surprise because they offer plenty of health benefits.
-When it comes to the benefits of flaxseeds, weight loss is one of the biggest and one we will discuss in detail.
+Flax seeds are one of the most versatile seeds.
+Today, you see them in oatmeal bowls, acai bowls, smoothies, and other foods.
+However, many years ago, people mostly used them for creating textiles.
+Now that more and more people are becoming increasingly health-conscious and aware of the food they consume, flax seeds have grown in popularity.

+It is no surprise as they offer plenty of health benefits.
+When we look at the benefits of flaxseeds, weight loss is one of the most significant benefits.
+However, there are many other benefits that we will discuss in detail.

 Flax plants are one of the oldest cultivated crops and are of two different types – brown and golden.
 However, both are equally nutritious.